 Surprising data.
 But not an isolated case.

 When you walk into Dreamforce, the largest software event in the world, you are immediately thrust into a world of marketing automation.
-The platinum sponsors (which spend over $500k) are almost all inbound/marketing automation companies, Eloqua, Marketo, Pardot, Silverpop…and there are a ton more lighter weight sponsors out there (Hubspot, Genius, Leadformix, Loopfuse, etc).
+The platinum sponsors (which spend over $500k) are almost all inbound/marketing automation companies, Eloqua, Marketo, Pardot, Silverpop…and there are a ton of lightweight sponsors out there (Hubspot, Genius, Leadformix, Loopfuse, etc).

 The funny thing is these companies, who are preaching the world of inbound & marketing automation software all have some of the strongest and most invested sales teams in the world.
 They are particularly strong at cold calling, referral generation, and sales blocking & tackling.